Are you a Medicaid client? If so, make sure your address is up to date in our system. Visit Ar.gov/update for full details

 - Emergency Shelter: support for shelter operations along with critical services to shelter residents such as child care, skills training, and transportation assistance.

-A list of groups by county can be found here, and the person applicants should contact is listed as the ESG contact for each group.
+A list of groups by county can be found here along with name of the person applicants in that county should contact is listed as the ESG contact for each group.
+You must apply for this funding through the organization in your county — not through DHS.